mdmominul-310/trust-courier-app/README.md

 # This app made for Courier serice
-trust courier app use for manageed courier services seystem
+trust courier app use for manageed courier services seystem and its totally React Application
-# Easy Manage
+# Features
-Trust courier app easy to manage
+1. User can Booked order/services after login.
+Before login user will normally visit website.
+2. After login user will see the user dashboard.
+3. Admin will add new service after login Currently admin panel is not private route.
 # Live website Link
 https://trust-courier.netlify.app/
 # Admin Panel